 Customers are actually the ultimate boss in any company: if you don’t make your customers happy, the company will fail.

 Some corporations have stockholders.
-These are individuals and businesses that have invested in the corporation.
+These are individuals and businesses that have invested money in the corporation.
 As you can imagine, they prefer to see their investment do well.

 Next comes the chief executive officer, or CEO.
 The CEO is the person in charge of, well, everything.
 Their job is to oversee the daily operations of the entire corporation.
 To do it, they need a number of officers to bring them information.
 The CEO reports to the stockholders.